Lanzhou

-Lanzhou is one of the top 70 major cities in the world by scientific research output as tracked by the Nature Index.
-The city hosts several research institutions, including, Lanzhou University, Lanzhou University of Technology, Northwest Normal University, Lanzhou Jiaotong University, Gansu University of Chinese Medicine, and Gansu Agricultural University.
+Lanzhou is the geographical center of China’s land territory, and the third largest city in Northwest China after Xi'an and Ürümqi.
+Lanzhou is also an important center for scientific research and education in Northwestern China after Xi'an.
+The city is one of the top 50 major cities in the world by scientific research output as tracked by the Nature Index.
+It hosts several research institutions, including, Lanzhou University, Northwest Normal University, Lanzhou University of Technology, Gansu Agricultural University, Gansu University of Chinese Medicine, and Lanzhou Jiaotong University.
 Notably, Lanzhou University is one of China's prestige universities as a member of the Project 985.

 History

 Originally in the territory of the ancient Western Qiangs, Lanzhou became part of the territory of the State of Qin in the 6th century BC.